astronomer/docs/learn/use-case-sharing-code-multiple-projects.md

 ---
 title: "How to share code between multiple Airflow projects"
-description: "In this page we elaborate on various ways to reuse and share code between multiple projects, and explain the pros and cons of each solution."
+description: "A description of the various ways to reuse and share code between multiple projects, with pros and cons of each solution."
 id: sharing-code-multiple-projects
 sidebar_label: "Sharing code between multiple projects"
 ---

 Imagine you've [set up an Astro project](https://docs.astronomer.io/astro/cli/develop-project), you're getting into the flow of implementing some pipelines, you're extracting several Python functions for reusability, and things are scaling up.
 You've now got multiple Airflow deployments, but how do you reuse code between your projects?
 In this guide, you'll learn about various options for reusing code and their pros and cons.

-Specifically, this guide demonstrates three options, sorted from simple implementation but poor reusability to comprehensive implementation but excellent reusability:
+Specifically, this guide demonstrates three options, ordered from simple implementation, but poor reusability, to comprehensive implementation, but excellent reusability:

 | Solution                                                 | When to use                                                               |
 |----------------------------------------------------------|---------------------------------------------------------------------------|